 A Perplexing Turn of Events

-I was not sure about Sam’s proposition.
+I was not sure about Sam’s point of view.
 Yet at some point, I began to see it as he imagined it.
 I was indeed reluctant to bring forth some of my perspectives because of uncertainty on how they might be received.
 More importantly, it was clear I was unable to deliver the most important information.
 From the point of view of the value proposition to a client, that was a very significant problem.
 Worse still, it pointed to a vexing limitation in me: a need for the approval of others.

 In that moment I knew there was an inner blockage that needed release.
 In retrospect, it was a kind of forgiveness of myself.
 But the path to resolution was not what I expected.

 Sam asked me to visualize myself as a girl scout with a sash across my chest…a sash reserved for the collection and display of merit badges.
 (As an aside, it was a very amusing self-portrait.)
-Yet he proposed I needed to begin collecting demerit badges, that I needed to deliberately act in ways that would allow me to experience the disapproval of others.
+Yet he proposed I needed to begin collecting "demerit badges," that I needed to deliberately act in ways that would allow me to experience the disapproval of others.

 It seemed like an incredibly crazy idea.
 Regardless, Sam was certain that until I could become comfortable with my own discomfort, I would be unable to offer full value.
 Frankly, that idea was meaningful enough to cause me to experiment.